skip to main |

 Just like the workers in a cattle slaughter house the Roman soldiers had developed an institutionalized art and method for the killing of people.
 It started with a process of shaming and physical abuse until the victim was half dead and the driving of iron nails through the hands and feet fixing the poor creature to a timbered cross.
 All in a day’s work for Roman soldiers.
 They were stream lined and efficient.

-Of course their purpose was not only to administer the death penalty but to do it in such a horrible manner that it would stun the observers into submissiveness.
 When I see cattle trucks loaded with cattle I’m saddened because I know what awaits these gentle creatures and when I take the Lord’s Supper I’m reminded of the Roman death factory that brutalized and killed my gentle friend and savior Jesus.

 One of the reasons Jesus instituted the Lord’s Supper was so that we (Christians) could collectively remember him.
 For the last 47 years of my life, with few exceptions, I have done that every Sunday.
 It’s sad but… it’s good for me.
 If you have been neglecting the Lord’s Supper or just taking it casually it’s time to correct that.
 We all need Christ’s sacrifice and we all need to remember it by taking of the Lord’s Supper.